Planetbiru/MagicObject/manual/includes/_magic-dto.md

 - **protected $agencyName**: This declares the `agencyName` property with protected visibility, ensuring that it can only be accessed within the class itself and by subclasses.

 This approach enhances data encapsulation and promotes cleaner code by allowing DTOs to automatically gather necessary data from related entities.

-### Benefits of Using MagicDto

-- **Reduced Complexity**: By automating property translation, MagicDto minimizes the need for manual mapping code, reducing complexity and potential errors.
-- **Improved Maintainability**: With clearly defined annotations and a structured approach, developers can easily understand and maintain the DTOs, even as systems evolve.
-- **Enhanced Interoperability**: MagicDto ensures that data exchanged between different systems is consistent and correctly formatted, leading to smoother integrations and fewer runtime issues.

 ### Conclusion